InformedChoice/armed-exterminators/content/pasadena-pest-control.md

 - Black widows, brown widows, and cellar spiders in garages, courtyards, and under outdoor lighting
 - Raccoons, skunks, and opossums denning beneath decks and in crawlspaces near Griffith Park and Runyon Canyon

+## Hollywood Neighborhood Solutions

+### Hollywood Hills & Beachwood Canyon
+Hillside homes and canyon streets hide endless entry points for rodents and wildlife.
+Our team seals and protects view properties with targeted [rodent control](/services/rodent-control/) and humane [wildlife removal](/wildlife-control-services/) programs, backed by ongoing monitoring.
+Need a walk-through of your exact block?
+Start with our [Hollywood Hills service guide](/locations/hollywood-hills/).

+### Sunset Strip & Production Corridor
+Restaurants, music venues, and studios along Sunset need quiet, after-hours service.
+We pair discreet [cockroach elimination](/services/cockroach-exterminator/) with rodent-proofing that keeps craft services, green rooms, and audience areas clean.
+See how we handle high-profile properties in our main [Hollywood location page](/locations/hollywood/).

+### Los Feliz & Franklin Village
+From historic Spanish duplexes to modern lofts, Los Feliz properties battle spiders, ants, and the occasional bed bug hitchhiker.
+We combine low-odor [spider treatments](/services/spider-control/) with proactive inspections for vintage buildings.
+Explore neighborhood-specific tips in [Los Feliz pest control](/locations/los-feliz/).

+### Silver Lake & Echo Park
+Creative workspaces and hillside multiplexes thrive in these neighborhoods—but so do mosquitoes, fleas, and pantry moths.
+Our crews deliver pet-friendly [flea treatments](/services/flea-treatment/) and standing-water reduction plans alongside [mosquito control](/services/mosquito-control/).
+Want a deeper dive?
+Check out our [Silver Lake](/locations/silver-lake/) and [Echo Park](/locations/echo-park/) service hubs.

 ## Service Areas

 ### Los Angeles & Hollywood